 Miss Breanna is the owner and director of Prime Technique Dance Academy, and she is the primary instructor at Prime Technique Dance Academy.

 Miss Breanna began her dance training in 1994.
 Since then she has studied ballet, tap, jazz, lyrical, pointe, poms, hip hop and Irish.
 In high school she had the opportunity to dance on a competitive level for several years.
-During this time Miss Breanna also served as an assistant teacher at the studio where she received her training, which has contributed to more than fourteen years of experience as a dance educator.
+During this time Miss Breanna also served as an assistant teacher at the studio where she received her training, which has contributed to more than sixteen years of experience as a dance educator.
 It was through this initial experience as a dance teacher that Miss Breanna discovered her passion for not only dancing, but teaching others to enjoy movement as much as she does!

 Upon graduating high school Miss Breanna danced with Dance Inc., a performing arts organization at Marquette University, for two semesters.
 She spent five years as a member of the Alverno College Dance Team where she was able to increase her dance technique, study under various choreographers and participate in ongoing performances.
 In 2010 she began sharing her love of dance at local YMCA's and recreation departments before opening Prime Technique Dance Academy in the fall of 2014.